upmem/dpu_demo/README.md

 ![UPMEM Logo](http://www.upmem.com/wp-content/uploads/2015/06/logo_upmem2.png)

-UPMEM Processing-In-Memory solution consist of a pool of programmable co-processors, the DPUs, integrated in the memory.
+The UPMEM Processing-In-Memory solution consists of a pool of programmable co-processors, the DPUs, integrated in the memory.

 # Content
 Examples of DPU programs generated with UPMEM DPU SDK

 # Requirements

- * The UPMEM DPU SDK, version 2017.1.2-EAP or later
+ * The UPMEM DPU SDK, version 2019.3.0 or later
  * Gnu make and gcc, to build the application

 #Building the programs

-*make [TARGET_TYPE=...]* to buid the programs for a given target.
+*make [TARGET_TYPE=...]* to build the programs for a given target.

  * If not set, *TARGET_TYPE* is by default the functional simulator
  * Otherwise, you may select a specific type, such as *FPGA*